jamesdeluk/hugo/content/posts/contemplations/thoughts.md

 - Try to catch the moments where you are (repeatedly) thinking about something unimportant or not urgent, and consciously tell yourself “later”.
 For me, this includes items on my to-do list that can’t be done until tomorrow, or whether option A or B is better when in reality I know it doesn’t matter.
 - Even though I don’t mind the cold and mentally treat it as a challenge, when I’m cold I’m more inclined to make bad decisions, such as overeat or not exercise.
 Although heating is bloody expensive right now, it’s an investment in a better me.
 - Use timers for productivity.
 The Pomodoro technique is great.
 I like [Pomofocus](https://pomofocus.io/app).
+- When focussing (in deep work), have your phone recording in the background.
+If a thought arises that is distracting, speak/record it.
+Even if it would only take 30 seconds to check, it breaks your focus and reduces your productivity.
+- How much time do you spend planning vs doing?

 ## Finances

 - Put 5~10% of your monthly income into a “no guilt” spend fund.
 Alternatively, use it for a reward for achieving a goal.
 This keeps you from being overly frugal.
 - Consider absolute as well as relative cost.
 For example, I’ve normally bought generic toothbrush heads.
 I could get 24 for £8; if they last 1.5 months each, that’s £3/year.
 Genuine ones are 8 for £18; let’s say they last 3 months each so £9/year - plus give you a better clean (but let’s exclude dentists fees etc here).
 So while the genuine ones are three times the price, in absolute terms, it’s only £6 a year.
 See also: [Tim Ferriss on toilet paper](https://tim.blog/2019/12/30/where-are-you-still-using-single-ply/) (three-ply and a flushable wipe all the way!)
+- Consider when the best time to buy something is.
+For example, people selling unwanted “used” Christmas gifts in January.
+Obvious ones, such as winter clothes in spring and summer clothes in autumn (not summer and winter respectively as there often is no stock left).
+And of course consider holidays, such as gift-giving ones (Mother’s/Father’s Day), financial ones (Black Friday, Prime Day), or situational ones (back-to-school gear in Autumn).
+Do I need it now, or can I wait?

 ## Career